jeffrey-fontys/s3-portfolio/research/agile_methods.md

 ## What Agile methods exist?

 A large number of Agile software development methods exist.
-A few notable methods are listed below:
+A few notable methods are listed below, with the ones explored in this report highlighted in bold:

 - Adaptive software development (ASD)
 - Agile modeling
 - Agile unified process (AUP)
 - Disciplined agile delivery
 - Dynamic systems development method (DSDM)
-- Extreme programming
+- **Extreme Programming (XP)**
 - Feature-driven development (FDD)
 - Lean software development
 - Lean startup
-- Kanban
+- **Kanban**
 - Rapid application development (RAD)
-- Scrum
+- **Scrum**
 - Scrumban
 - Scaled agile framework - SAFe

 ## Scrum

-Scrum is a popular Agile method and the one that I personally have the most experience with, as it is the recommended method within the course that I am following.
+Scrum is a popular Agile method and the one that I personally have the most experience with, as it is the recommended method within this course.
 It defines a specific flow of work whereby teams work in time-boxed iterations called *sprints*.
 These are generally periods of two weeks, sometimes three.

 ### Scrum process